Reddy426/M1_Product-Management_App/Miniproject/1_Requirements/README.md

 # Introduction of Product Management:

 Product Management System is a simple application system designed to maintain details of all products.
 Products are used on day to day life .
-The project focuses on adding new Product, viewing Product, deleting, Reading and editing the list.
+The project focuses on adding new Product, Search Product, deleting, Reading, Selling and editing the list.

 # Features:
 - Major activities of the manual system is automated, which increases its throughput